-Your commercial HVAC system’s components allow it to operate correctly.
+Your components allow it to operate correctly.
 When the parts of your HVAC system work well together, they heat and cool your facility efficiently.
-But which components are most critical for HVAC operations and indoor air quality solutions?
-Let’s look at the most critical components to see how they affect indoor air ventilation and quality.
+But which components are most critical for operations and indoor air quality solutions?
+From the experts at , let’s take a look at the most critical components to see how they affect indoor air ventilation and quality.

-A commercial HVAC system has several parts that drive its heating, cooling, and ventilating processes, including:
+A commercial HVAC system has several parts that drive its heating, cooling, and ventilating processes.
+Those parts include:

 - Air conditioner: The air conditioner is, of course, a core component.
 After all, it’s the AC in the acronym HVAC.
 It dehumidifies and removes heat from the air.
 It’s a big part of the system’s cooling process, but it doesn’t cool the building directly.

 - Compressor: The compressor starts the system’s cooling cycle and allows you to control your facility’s temperature.
 It compresses the refrigerant, raising its temperature before it moves on to the condenser.

 - Condenser coil: The condenser on a commercial HVAC Delaware coil receives gas refrigerant and turns it into liquid.
 It also removes hot air from your facility and redistributes it outside.

 - Thermal expansion valve (TXV): Commonly referred to as the TXV, this valve expands the refrigerant from a liquid to a gas or vapor.
 Then the refrigerant flows into the air handler’s evaporator coil.

 - Air handler: The air handler circulates cool air throughout your facility.
 It also contains the evaporator coil and blower.
 The evaporator coil stores the refrigerant it receives from the compressor and condenser, while the blower moves over the coil to remove heat from the air.